Valforte/Initiative-Tracker/GIT_WORKFLOW.md

 - Check package.json has all deps
 - Try deleting node_modules and pnpm-lock.yaml, then pnpm install

+**Q: CI fails with "packages field missing or empty"?**
+- You have a `pnpm-workspace.yaml` file you don't need
+- This file is only for monorepos (multiple packages)
+- Solution: Delete `pnpm-workspace.yaml`

 ---

 Need help?
 Open an issue and show: